baqhub/tiwi/README.md

 // <button class="p-3 text-lg bg-red-300" />
 ```

-Variants can directly match some of a component's props:
+Variants can directly match some of the component's props:

 ```tsx
 const Button = tiwi.button`